reekKiE/CompleteSuicideManual-En/English/map_1.md

 ### Check: this example

 The "primeval forest of death" where there is no way to go back even if you take one step further, will lead to such an ending if you enter the route incorrectly.
 He probably traveled around the Red Leaf Terrace (红叶台) and Dragon Palace Cave (龙宫洞) areas between the west south road and National Highway 8.
 This area is a hiking route with rest areas and pastures.
-It’s also natural to meet people picking mushrooms.
+It's also natural to meet people picking mushrooms.
 If you really want to die, this area won't work.

 Long indifferent about the desire to die, yet he still continued to go into the sea of ​​trees and spent more than ten days living there.
 It really sounded like a joke.
 It is not clear whether life in the sea of ​​trees is dangerous or pleasant.